Your browser doesn't support javascript.

 ABSTRACT

 The fabrication of materials that can switch between circularly polarized luminescence (CPL) signals is both essential and challenging.
 Here, two new halogen-bonded fluorescent molecular photoswitches, namely, HB-switch 1 and HB-switch 2, containing α-cyano-substituted diarylethene compounds with different end groups were developed.
 Upon exposure to specific UV or visible light wavelengths, they exhibited controllable and reversible Z/E photoisomerization.
 When these switches were integrated into blue-phase liquid crystals (BPLCs), the temperature range of BP significantly expanded.
-Notably, the BP system incorporating HB-switch 1 exclusively achieved reversible polarization inversion of CPL signals under specific UV/visible light irradiation and during cooling/heating.
-The photo/thermal dual-response behavior of the CPL signals can be attributed to the phase transition from a high-symmetry 3D BP I lattice to a low-symmetry 1D helical superstructure induced by the Z/E photoisomerization of HB-switch 1 and temperature changes.
+Notably, the BP system incorporating HB-switch 1 exclusively achieved reversible polarization inversion of CPL signals under irradiation with specific UV/Visible light and during cooling/heating.
+The photo/thermal dual-response behavior of the CPL signals can be attributed to the phase transition from a high-symmetry 3D BP Icubic lattice to a low-symmetry 1D helical superstructure induced by the Z/E photoisomerization of HB-switch 1 and temperature changes.
 This study underscores the significance of employing halogen-bond assembly strategies to design materials with switchable CPL signals, opening new possibilities for CPL-active systems.

 Article in English | MEDLINE | ID: mdl-38833104